National Junior Honor Society: Membership

+Membership is based on "outstanding scholarship, character, leadership, service, and citizenship."
+Once selected, these members have the responsibility to demonstrate these qualities.
+Potential candidates must be in sixth to ninth grade and in the second semester.
+For the scholarship standard, the student scholar must have a minimum grade point average (GPA) of 3.0 from a scale of 4.0.
+This, however, can vary between schools.
+Candidates are judged and selected by a majority vote of the Faculty Council.

+Governance

 The NJHS is governed by the NJHS National Constitution.
 The NJHS is controlled by the NASSP Board of Directors, who are advised by the Student Leadership Advisory Committee.
 Members of this committee serve terms no longer than two years.
 Any secondary public school can apply for a local chapter.
 Schools which have been chartered like so can organize state organizations.

 On a chapter basis, the principal of the school possesses many powers, including the power to approve all decisions of the chapter.
 The principal also appoints a chapter adviser and a Faculty Council composed of five members.
 The chapter adviser is responsible for the day-to-day supervision of the chapter.
 The Faculty Council develops procedures for the selection, discipline, and dismissal of members.
 Everything done by a chapter must be in compliance with the NJHS National Constitution.